 - Simple data access If suitably configured, your router enables you to conveniently access data at another site, e.g. your head office.
 While running Windows, for example, you can connect a network drive to a computer at your head office.
 You then simply click the icon for this link in Windows Explorer and can surf in the directories and data of the remote computer just as if you were using your own hard disk.
 Your router takes care of setting up and clearing the connection. - Security/Firewall Your Compact Router is provided with integrated firewall mechanisms and therefore provides extensive, low-cost features to meet all the requirements for access security.
 It protects your network against unauthorized external access.
-This is made possible by BinTec's SAFERNET functions such as NAT, encryption, filters and monitoring. - DMZ All routers offer the possibility of configuring a "Demilitarized Zone" (DMZ).
+This is made possible by BinTec's SAFERNET functions such as NAT, encryption, filters and monitoring as well as a Statetful Inspection Firewall. - DMZ All routers offer the possibility of configuring a "Demilitarized Zone" (DMZ).
 X2404 offers an especially easy and effective facility for setting up a DMZ with a second LAN interface.
 A DMZ is a separate network located between the internal LAN and the Internet.
-It is more trustworthy than the Internet, but the DMZ computers do not receive the same rights as the computers in the internal LAN.
-The DMZ is the place for all services that have to make direct contact with the Internet.
-If a Web or mail server is attacked, this has no effect on the security of your internal network. - Configuration and A number of options are available for configuring your router.
+It is the place for all services that have to make direct contact with the Internet.
+If a Web or mail server within the DMZ is attacked, this has no effect on the security of your internal network. - Configuration and A number of options are available for configuring your router.
 For example, you can use the Configuration Wizard to configure your router in Windows.
 Configuration with the Setup Tool, however, is independent of the operating system.